calebd-anderson/calebd-anderson/README.md

 # Hi there 👋 I'm Caleb

-🚀 **Software Engineer** with 3 years industry experience and over 17 years of formal and independent technical study, a B.S. in Computer Information Technology and Minor in Computer Forensics.
-Expertise in full stack web development and cybersecurity.
+🚀 **Software Engineer**, B.S. in Computer Information Technology, Minor in Computer Forensics.
+Expertise in full stack development and cybersecurity.

 ## 🔧 Tech Stack